 Musical Lists

-Musical Theatre Song Cycles – A Full List of Shows
+17 Musical Theatre Song Cycles – The Full List

 A musical song cycle is a group of songs that are designed to be performed together without the incorporation of a traditional plot.
 The songs are usually connected by some sort of theme.
 Musical theatre song cycles differ a bit from musical revues – which generally showcase a group of songs that are connected by a specific time period or composer.